Seatis/my-teaching-materials/project/hardware/hw-fzs-Todo/README.md

   ```

 #### Add task error handling
+    - When the application is ran by executing `-p`
+    - Then it should show an error message like: `Unable to add priority: No task is provided`

+#### Add task error handling
   - When the application is ran by executing `-a`
   - Then it should show an error message like: `Unable to add: No task is provided`

 #### Remove task
  - When the application is ran by executing `-r 2`
- - Then it should remove the second item from the file, if it is listed it should not show up
+ - Then it should remove the second item from the list, if it is listed it should not show up

 #### Remove task error handling